eraffoul/Chronic-Ink-Tattoos/README.md

 ## ANSWERS TO THE QUESTIONS
-#1.# We need a sales report from our Shopify site that should give a breakdown of product sell-through rates on a daily basis, while a product is in inventory.
+1. We need a sales report from our Shopify site that should give a breakdown of product sell-through rates on a daily basis, while a product is in inventory.
 This report is not available directly through the Shopify admin/report tool.
 What would be the best method of collecting the required data so that it could be aggregated weekly into the required report?

-#A:# If the option of getting the required information is not available via a custom report in the report tools, i would explore the possibility of getting the data from the database itself.
+A: If the option of getting the required information is not available via a custom report in the report tools, i would explore the possibility of getting the data from the database itself.
 For this, i would define proper API REST requests in order to get the updated info every time needed.

-#2.# You are looking through a Shopify liquid template and come across the following piece of JavaScript code.
+2. You are looking through a Shopify liquid template and come across the following piece of JavaScript code.
 What does it do?

 <script>
 if(ShopifyAnalytics.meta.page.customerId === undefined){